Please note: Antarctic Medical Practitioner role recruitment is for season 2025–26.

 You will generally be the sole medical practitioner at the station.
-The AMP provides total health care services for 15 to 25 expeditioners over winter.
+The AMP provides comprehensive health care services for 15 to 30 expeditioners over winter.
 This can increase to 120 during summer (October to March).
 There may be up to 130 passengers and crew on expedition voyages.
-AMPs are generally winter jobs (total employment 15–18 months, with time in Antarctica 10–15 months).
-Occasional shorter term appointments may be available as ship, summer station and field doctors, however wintering applicants are preferred.
+The Polar Medicine Unit focuses on recruiting for winter AMP positions (total employment 15 to 18 months, with 4 to 5 months of pre-departure training and 10 to 15 months in Antarctica and Sub-Antarctica).
+Shorter term appointments (including ship, summer station and field doctors) are typically filled by returning AMPs who have previously completed the wintering pre-departure AMP training.

 The Australian Antarctic Program’s (AAP) vision is to ensure Antarctica is valued, protected and understood.
 Working with the AAP provides a unique opportunity to experience Antarctica and the Southern Ocean, while supporting world-leading science.